arnavt78/Popup-Prompt/README.md

 The second parameter is the description, where you can write a sentence or two, telling the user what the popup is for.

+After that is the `options` parameter.
+This is used for customizing the message box further!
+Below are the available values:

-After that, the optional parameters come in.
-The third parameter are the buttons that display on the bottom.
-They, however, can only be of the following values.
+-   `type` (_optional_) - The buttons that display on the bottom.
+They, however, can only be a few values.
 Passing anything other than this will cause an error.
+-   `picture` (_optional_) - The icon to display.
+This is a set list of icons, and must only be of a few values.
+-   `defaultOption` (_optional_) - The default value for the button.
+So, if the user clicks _Enter_ when the popup comes, and the default value is set, then it will automatically go with it.
+It must be one of the button values.

+For the message box options, all of the keys have limited values.
+Below are the list for each of them.

+`type`:
 -   OK
 -   OKCancel
 -   YesNo\*